 A “Rinse and Repeat” Playbook for Crushing Your Competitors

-As a search engine marketer, you don’t have to be the best marketer on the internet in order to be successful.
+A search engine marketer doesn’t have to be the best marketer on the internet in order to be successful.
 You simply need your SEM strategies to be more effective than your competitors.

 I know what you’re thinking right about now.
-Something like, “Well, if I could read minds and know exactly what moves my competitors were going to make next, it would be ‘simple’ to be more effective than my competitors.
+Something like, “Well, if I could read minds and know exactly what moves my competitors are making next, it would be simple to be more effective than my competitors.
 Duh!”

-But what if I told you that there is a relatively easy way to get into the minds of your competitors in SEM?
+What if I told you that there is a relatively easy way to get into the minds of your SEM competitors?
 What if I told you that learning exactly what your competitors are up to and what tricks they have up their sleeves in search engine marketing can be accomplished painlessly by executing a few bullet-proof tactics?
 What if, in other words, someone handed you the SEM playbook for crushing your competition?

 Do I have your attention now?

 Yeah, you read that correctly.
-This post is jam-packed with practical tips and tactics to help you discover what SEM strategies your competitors are using so that you can both duplicate their strategies and employ other, more effective ones that will outperform your competition.
+This post is jam-packed with practical tips and tactics to discover the SEM strategies your competitors are using.
+You can duplicate their SEM strategies and employ other, more effective ones to outperform your competition.

 Read on to get the most comprehensive SEM playbook for crushing your competitors.

-The initial step in any meaningful competitor analysis is choosing the best sites to analyze, for no amount of research will yield helpful insights if you’re looking at sites that are irrelevant or have ineffective SEM strategies.
+The initial step in any meaningful competitor analysis is choosing the best sites to analyze.
+No amount of research yields helpful insights if you’re looking at sites that are irrelevant or have ineffective SEM strategies.

-You likely already know what competitors you’d like to analyze, but it takes just a few minutes to confirm your suspicions with data that shows which competitors are most worthy of study.
-Checking will ensure you’re using your resources efficiently, and the data can help address any questions that others raise about why you chose the sites you did.
+You likely already know what competitors you’d like to analyze;it takes just a few minutes to confirm your suspicions with data that shows which competitors are most worthy of study.
+Checking ensures you use resources efficiently; the data helps address any questions that others raise about why you chose the sites you did.

 First, perform a quick search to see what sites are showing up in search engine results.
-Pay attention to sites that rank in the top positions, those that rank just above your site and any site that’s using pay-per-click campaigns for your chosen terms.
+Pay attention to sites that rank in the top positions and just above your site.
+Also pay attention to any site that’s using pay-per-click campaigns for your chosen terms.
 Any of these might warrant investigating.

 Second, use a service like RankWatch to discover additional competitors and see how competitors are trending.
 After logging into RankWatch, click on the “Competitors” section and select the ones you’d like to compare.
 You’ll see a few details on how each competitor appears in search engine results.
 More importantly, the display will show how each of the chosen competitor’s ranking is trending.
 Focus on those competitors that are trending upward as opposed to those that are falling.